Skip to main content

 • can end your temporary housing

-• will not have to make another offer unless your suitability review is successful
+• does not have to make another offer unless your review is successful

-The council will not have to provide temporary housing while they carry out the review.
+You can ask the council to give you temporary housing while they carry out the review.
+But they do not have to do this.